microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-overview.md

 Azure Bot Service is powered by the serveless infrastructure of Azure Functions, and it shares its [runtime concepts](https://azure.microsoft.com/en-us/documentation/articles/functions-reference/){:target="_blank"}, which you should become familiar with.

-All Azure Bot Service bots include the following Azure Functions-specific files:
+All Azure Bot Service bots include the following files:

 <div id="thetabs1">